OpenNebula/docs/source/intro_release_notes/release_notes_enterprise/resolved_issues_662.rst

 - `Fix fsck for backup images <https://github.com/OpenNebula/one/issues/6195>`__.
 - `Fix missing actions in Firecracker driver <https://github.com/OpenNebula/one/issues/6173>`__.
 - `Fix some LinuxContainers marketplace applications failing to auto-contextualize <https://github.com/OpenNebula/one/issues/6190>`__.
-- `Fix incremental backups after reseting ("--reset") and perform a poweroff cycle on the VM <https://github.com/OpenNebula/one/issues/6206>`__.
+- `Fix incremental backups after resetting ("--reset") and performing a poweroff cycle on the VM <https://github.com/OpenNebula/one/issues/6206>`__.
 - `Fix Ceph trash to also clean base snapshots to prevent data loss on persistent images <https://github.com/OpenNebula/one/issues/6207>`__.
 - `Fix LinuxContainers monitoring to use images.json and not traversing links <https://github.com/OpenNebula/one/issues/6171>`__.
-- `Fix Context Custom variables gets key and values changed to upcase <https://github.com/OpenNebula/one/issues/6201>`__.
+- `Fix Context Custom variables get key and values changed to upcase <https://github.com/OpenNebula/one/issues/6201>`__.